MemVerge/mvai-public/README.md

   - If there is only one control-plane node and there is no load balancer, the `hostname` can be the DNS name of the control-plane node.
   - If this single control-plane node has no DNS name, a fake domain name `<IP_OF_NODE>.sslip.io` can be used.
 - Set the `bootstrapPassword` to something unique for the admin user.
-- To install the latest development version, replace the `--version <version>` option with `--devel` in the install command.
+- Note that the `version` should not include prefix `v`.
+To install the latest development version, replace the `--version <version>` option with `--devel` in the install command.

 ### 2. Let's Encrypt